ivaivalous/ivodb/README.md

  The scripter then executes the user's JavaScript in the same "browser" session as the helper JS and returns the result of the execution.

  4. The WebDriver/PhantomJS session is closed and its return value is returned as an HTTP response to the customer.

+## OneWay Workflow

+Ivodb is to have a side functionality allowing users of the system to exchange messages in a way more secure to standard messaging systems such as email.
+There